 American communities of recovery have a long and rich history.
-American recovery mutual aid societies date from eighteenth and nineteenth century abstinence-based Native American religious and cultural revitalization movements: recovery circles of the Delaware Prophets, Handsome Lake Movements, Shawnee and Kickapoo Prophet movements, the Indian Shaker Church, and early Sacred Peyote Societies that were later organized as the Native American Church (Coyhis & White, 2006).
-These societies provided culturally-mediated pathways of recovery from alcohol consumption-related problems that grew in the wake of the physical and cultural assault on Native American tribes.
-4. A dramatic rise in overall per-capita American alcohol consumption between 1780-1830 (from 2 1⁄2 gallons annual per capita to more per capita-nearly 3 time current American alcohol gallons annual consumption)(Rorabaugh, 1979) triggered the American temperance movement and a long series of recovery support structures: the Washingtonians (1840s), the Fraternal Temperance Societies (1850-1900), the Dashaway Association (1859), the Royal and Blue Ribbon Reform Clubs (1870s), and such religiously oriented recovery groups as the Drunkard's Club (1870), the Jacoby Club (1910), and the United Order of Ex-Boozers (1914) (White, 2001; Dubiel, 2004).
+American recovery mutual aid societies date from eighteenth and nineteenth century abstinence-based Native American religious cultural revitalization movements: recovery circles of the Delaware Prophets, Handsome Lake Movements, Shawnee and Kickapoo Prophet movements, the Indian Shaker Church, and early Sacred Peyote Societies that were later organized as the Native American Church (Coyhis & White, 2006).
+These societies provided culturallymediated pathways of recovery from alcohol consumption-related problems that grew in the wake of the physical and cultural assault on Native American tribes.
+4. A dramatic rise in overall per-capita American alcohol consumption between 1780-1830 1⁄2 gallons annual per capita to more than 5 gallons annual per capita-nearly 3 time current American alcohol consumption) (Rorabaugh, 1979) triggered the American temperance movement and a long series of recovery support structures: the Washingtonians (1840s), the Fraternal the history of recovery as an organizing concept.